Pool Plaster Discs for Rough Pool Plaster Repair and Surface Smoothing

 Is There Enough Plaster to Remove a Surface Layer?

-This is a common and reasonable question when discussing surface correction in pool plaster.
 Pool plaster is installed with sufficient thickness to allow for controlled surface refinement when necessary.
 Most manufacturers specify a minimum finished plaster thickness of about 3/8″, but in real-world installations, the plaster often exceeds 1/2″ and can approach 5/8″ to 3/4″ in many areas.

 Additional thickness is commonly built up to fill low spots in the gunite or concrete shell, creating flat, uniform surfaces across pool walls, floors, benches, and steps.
 This ensures proper finish quality while maintaining long-term durability.